You’ve read the preface. Now here’s the introduction.

 One of the most memorable of these experiences, in fact the first, occurred when the cook was a lad newly arrived at the Commonwell’s Diamond Temple, under consideration for the Sacreanthood.
 He was swimming in the shrine’s iridescent pool with a friend when he was overtaken by a sense that everything he saw fit together into one pieceless puzzle.
 A deep stillness suffused his spirit.
 Colors looked brighter, outlines sharper.
 Seeing the bemused look on his young face, the other boy asked him what was wrong.

 “Nothing’s wrong,” he said.
 “I just feel like I’m dreaming.”

 The other began splashing him.
 “What are you doing?”
 Prosatio Silban asked in mild alarm.

 “Waking you up!” cried the boy.

-Just like that, the feeling vanished, leaving behind a memory tinged with sadness that it was a memory.
+Just like that, the feeling vanished, leaving behind a memory tinged with sadness that it was only a memory.